 The last big music festival of the year, Electric Picnic, takes place in Stradbally, County Laois from Friday 30th August to Sunday 1st September.
 Main stage acts for this year include Hozier, Florence and the Machine, The Strokes and The 1975.

 Here at Roadwatch, not only do we know the junction numbers of all the major motorways in Ireland off by heart (J7 on the M8?
 Eh, it’s Cashel North of course), we also know everything there is to know about getting your 85 packets of wet wipes and flower crown to Stradbally.
-Pop on your wellies and vintage kimono and read on…
+Pop on your bucket hat and vintage kimono and read on…

-> On the N80 via Carlow, travel straight to Stradbally.
+On the N80 via Carlow, travel straight all the way to Stradbally.
 Motorists can also travel to the event via the Stradbally/Athy Rd (R428).

-> Bus transport will be available from a variety of operators:
+Bus transport will be available from a variety of operators:

-> AA Patrols will be on standby in the Stradbally area over the weekend, ready to deal with festival breakdowns.
-AA Membership is available for as little as €8.25 per month and offers 24/7 emergency cover so while your new wellies may get stuck in the mud, your car won’t.
+AA Patrols will be on standby in the Stradbally area over the weekend, ready to deal with festival breakdowns.
+AA Membership is available for as little as €10 per month and offers 24/7 emergency cover so while your new wellies may get stuck in the mud, your car won’t.
 See here for more.